 If you notice a tree or tree branch down blocking the street or sidewalk or hanging branch that is potentially hazardous and it's Monday-Friday 7:30 am to 4 pm call the Public Works Department at 920-459-3440.
 If it is outside of these days or hours please call the Police Department 920-459-3333.

-The City of Sheboygan Forestry Division, as a part of its ongoing Urban Forestry management plan is removing dying ash trees on Superior Avenue from North 21st Street to North 18th Street.Read More
+The City of Sheboygan Forestry Division, as a part of its ongoing Urban Forestry management plan, is removing dying ash trees on North 8th Street from Logan Avenue to Bell Avenue from approximately 7:30 a.m. to 12:00 p.m.
+Friday January 22, 2021.Read More

 Is there a pothole that you would like to see fixed?
 Or a city tree that needs to be trimmed?